LINQ to SQL Gotcha #2: GetChangeSet Weirdness

 In this snippet there are two required associations: User and Group.
 As soon as User is set, the UserGroup entity is attached to the DataContext.
 However, since Group is Nothing the ChangeSet is now corrupt.

-This bug is described in this forum thread where a Microsoft employee called it a bug and recommended that he post it on Connect (Microsoft’s bug tracking site).
+This bug is described in this forum thread where a Microsoft employee recommended that he post it on Connect (Microsoft's bug tracking site).
 The bug report on Connect can be found here.
-One hour after it was posted Microsoft replied saying this: